superapple8x/match-profile/README.md

 2.  **Build and run the Docker containers:**

     ```bash
-    docker compose up --build
+    sudo docker-compose up --build
     ```

     This command will build the Docker images for the frontend and backend services and start the containers.
+You may need to use `sudo` to run this command if you encounter permission errors.

 3.  **Access the application:**